klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 <details><summary>Nanoparticles</summary>

-Nanoparticles are particles ranging from one single atom to atomic clusters or bulk crystals of 100nm or less ([Wikipedia][1]).
-They have proved to be of high significance in various fields of work, including quantum computers, chemical sensors and photochemical devices such as flat panel displays, among others ([Analysis of Nanoparticle Transmission Electron Microscopy Data...][7]).
+Nanoparticles are particles ranging from one single atom to atomic clusters or bulk crystals of 100nm or less ([Wikipedia][1], [Nanoparticle][12]).
+They have proved to be of high significance in various fields of work, such as medicine, engineering and chemistry, for products like quantum computers, chemical sensors and photochemical devices such as flat panel displays, among others ([Analysis of Nanoparticle Transmission Electron Microscopy Data...][7], [Nanoparticle][12]).

 For analysation and documentation, microscopic images of the particles are often saved and used for further research.
 There are two ways of making the particles visible to the human eye: SEM and TEM.
 SEM, short for Scanning Electron Microscope, produces images of a sample by scanning the surface with a focused beam of electrons.
 The electron beam is then scanned in a raster scan pattern, and the position of the beam is combined with the intensity of the detected signal to produce an image ([Wikipedia][2]).
 TEM, which stands for  Transmission Electron Microscopy, forms an image by transmitting a beam of electrons through a specimen.
 The specimen is most often an ultrathin section less than 100nm thick, or a suspension on a grid ([Electron Microscopy Techniques ...][9]).
 </details>